re7gog/GriefPreventionPlus/README.md

 If an existing GriefPrevention database is found, a copy will migrate to GriefPreventionPlus.
 Your GriefPrevention database won't be removed: you can rollback to GriefPrevention if you need!

+If you're using GriefPrevention file based storage, read this: https://github.com/KaiKikuchi/GriefPreventionPlus/issues/7

 ###Major features
 - GriefPreventionPlus's MC1.7.10 version contains last fixes from GriefPrevention's MC1.8 version!
 - MySQL database is a requirement.
 Removed file based storage.